-To the best knowledge of the Trust, as of October 1, 2021, the following shareholders (principal holders) owned beneficially or of record 5% or more of the outstanding shares of the predecessor fund and its classes stated below.
+The fund will commence operations on or following the date of this SAI and, therefore, the officers and Trustees of the Trust as a group beneficially owned no shares of any class of the fund as of the date of this SAI.
+The Advisor (or an affiliate thereof) will own all of the outstanding shares of the fund on the commencement date and, therefore, will be deemed to control the fund.
 A shareholder who owns beneficially more than 25% of a fund or any class of a fund is deemed to be a control person of that fund or that class of the fund, as applicable, and therefore could determine the outcome of a shareholder meeting with respect to a proposal directly affecting that fund or that share class, as applicable.